Financial, Logistical, Cultural & Political Issues

 It’s clear in 2018 that the costs of running a company in the United States has decreased because of long-overdue Federal business tax reforms and easing of the Federal regulatory environment.
 But that doesn’t mean that a favorable business climate exists uniformly across the nation.

-In California and elsewhere in the nation, prospects for an increasingly hostile business environment is so real that companies believe they must look for alternative locations if they are to remain competitive.
-It’s hardly a wonder why so many companies leave California.
+In various communities in the nation, prospects for an increasingly difficult business environment is so real that companies believe they must look for alternative locations if they are to remain competitive.

 Sometimes those sites are not just in other states but in other countries.